Policy on Dignity at Work in Research

-- Adopt a formal policy that clearly sets out the standards of behaviour it expects from staff and the procedure for making and responding to complaints.
+- Adopt a formal policy that clearly sets out the standards of behaviour and safeguarding responsibilities it expects from staff and the procedure for making and responding to complaints.
 CRUK expects this may include:

 - a first point of contact (such as an independent, identifiable complaints officer and/or a complaints hotline)

 - any whistleblower protection including during investigation phase